 This course provides a study of legal rights and obligations, liability concerns and responsibilities involving fire department organizations carrying out their duties.
-3 lecture hours per week.

 FST 115 - Insurance Grading Schedules

 This course provides an understanding of all aspects of fire insurance with a major emphasis on its function, type of carriers, provisions, and how rating systems are established.
 Additionally, it examines handling of risk and settlement claims.